 Chappell, C, Scheeres, H, Solomon, N, Boud, D & Rooney, DL 2009, 'Working out work: Integrated development practices in organisations' in Field, J, Gallacher, J & Ingram, R (eds), Researching Transitions in Lifelong Learning, Routledge, London, pp. 175-188.

 Each person must expect and make ready for transitions, engaging in learning as a fundamental strategy for handling change.
 This is where lifelong learning steps in.

-Rooney, DL, Boud, DJ, Reich, AJ, Willey, K, Fitzgerald, T & Gardner, AP 2012, 'Using practice theory to investigate professional engineers' workplace learning', Frontiers in Education Conference, IEEE Frontiers in Education Conference, IEEE, Oklahoma City, Seattle, pp. 1031-1036.View/Download from: UTS OPUS or Publisher's site
+Rooney, DL, Boud, DJ, Reich, AJ, Willey, K, Fitzgerald, T & Gardner, AP 2012, 'Using practice theory to investigate professional engineers' workplace learning', Frontiers in Education Conference, IEEE Frontiers in Education Conference, IEEE, Oklahoma City, Seattle, pp. 1031-1036.View/Download from: Publisher's site

 This paper reports on the first phase of an Australian inter-disciplinary partnership study concerned with professional learning of experienced engineers.
 It is a theoretically motivated, qualitative paper that aims to produce detailed descriptions of professional learning that arise within professional engineering work.
 The paper uses practice theory to conceptualise professional learning.
 By using `practices as the units of analysis, professional learning is understood as an integral part of everyday work practices that is embodied, relational and material rather than an individual attribute.
 The paper concludes by suggesting that practice theory may provide organisations with an alternative perspective of workplace learning, inviting them to reconsider how professional learning is acknowledged, rewarded and fostered in organisations